KenzoBH/Data-Science/Twitter_ML/README.md

 # **Twitter Bot for Machine Learning: Stock Predictions**
-If you're reading this in your cellphone, in the configurations of your browser - the three dots - switch your viewing "to computer", to improve the visualization :D
+If you're reading this in your cellphone, you can switch your viewing "to computer" in the configurations of your browser - the three dots -, to improve the visualization :D
 ![](https://github.com/KenzoBH/Data-Science/blob/main/Images/Regress.jpg)

 # Overview